rust-lang/rust/README.md

 Now you can run your project in Miri:

 1. Run `cargo clean` to eliminate any cached dependencies.
 Miri needs your dependencies to be compiled the right way, that would not happen if they have previously already been compiled.
 2. To run all tests in your project through Miri, use `cargo miri test`.
 3. If you have a binary project, you can run it through Miri using `cargo miri run`.

 The first time you run Miri, it will perform some extra setup and install some dependencies.
 It will ask you for confirmation before installing anything.

 `cargo miri run/test` supports the exact same flags as `cargo run/test`.
+For example, `cargo miri test filter` only runs the tests containing `filter` in their name.

 You can pass arguments to Miri via `MIRIFLAGS`.
 For example, `MIRIFLAGS="-Zmiri-disable-stacked-borrows" cargo miri run` runs the program without checking the aliasing of references.

 When compiling code via `cargo miri`, the `cfg(miri)` config flag is set.
 You can use this to ignore test cases that fail under Miri because they do things Miri does not support: